justahuman1/RequestOff/README.md

 ### Minor Todos

 - Add a background thread to purge old off-line tabs that are no longer existent
+- Add a 'No-Off' filter to prevent domains to not be impacted by requestOff

 ## Completed